JKhawaja/concurrency/Outline.md

 We do not guarantee consistency with our algorithm unless we place read-only threads into a V-DDAG, and then consistency is defined by the ordering of read vs. write threads in the V-DDAG.

+### Immutability

+UIs are not necessarily immutable, although we could have immutable UIs if we wanted to not allow structure modification access types to change that UI.

+An UI can only be immutable if it is strictly-unique i.e. iff it only accesses nodes and edges that no other UI can access.

+One of the main problems here is that if a UI covers an part of the structure that another UI addresses, then the other UI could modify the underlying CDS structure and this UI would then technically be changed.

+This is why it is better to assign immutability to CDS nodes that way regardless of what UI a node or edges is in, if it is immutable it can never be changed by any access procedure.

 ### Atomic Modification Sequences composition is Non-Commutative

 NOTE: combining trees only work because addition is a commutative operation.
 In arbitrary V-DDAGs we will need some form of composition for atomic modification sequences.
 That composition will be Non-Commutative, and will *only* depend on the topology of the DDAG i.e. ordering for nodes that are not dependent on each other will not matter (thus commutative), but if a node is dependent on another node then the dependency operation must occur before the dependent operation (non-commutative).